-I’ve been managing a pawn shop for over 5 years.
+I’ve been managing pawn shops for over 10 years at this point.
 In my experience most people use pawn shops to make loans on their items and later get them back.
 I would say that makes up about 75% or more of our business actually.

 While the shop I work in doesn’t offer the extra services like Western Union, Check Cashing, or Jewelry Repair I can’t imagine those services make up a significant part of the businesses day-to-day operation unless of course they are primarily a financial service provider and the pawn business is a secondary service to that.